appbaseio/analytics.js/README.md

 ### Set user

-It sets the unique identification for each user to distinguish analytics events for users.
+It allows you to set the `userID`.

 ```ts
 const aa = require('@appbaseio/analytics');